Kyleg97/Pokedex/README.md

 # Pokedex
-An iOS application that replicates a Pokedex of the first 151 Pokemon.

-It retrieves data such as stats and images of Pokemon via API calls.
+Team Members
+- Kyle Gilbert
+-
+Project Proposal

+Create an interactive Pokédex containing the original 151 Pokémon.

+Must haves:
+- List of 151 Pokémon
+- Detail screen showing stats and information of each Pokémon
-One Pokemon can be compared with another to see which has the advantage in battle.
+- Compare two Pokémon to see which has the advantage

+Nice to haves:
+- Search bar to easily select Pokémon in the list
+- More visually appealing TableView